falcosecurity/falco-website/content/en/docs/alerts/forwarding.md

 ### Installation on the host

-Adapt the version and the architecture to your environment, you can find all the releases [here](https://github.com/falcosecurity/falcosidekick/releases).
+Adapt the version and the architecture to your environment.
+You can find all the releases [here](https://github.com/falcosecurity/falcosidekick/releases).

 ```shell
 sudo mkdir -p /etc/falcosidekick